donaldsonlab/BlackWhiteCage/README.md

 **Note:** If the wall
 thickness is adjusted, the 3D models and .DXF files must also be modified.
 This can be done manually in the part files or by using the text file, [blackWhiteEquations.txt](blackWhiteEquations.txt), which contains equations used for each Solidworks part.
 Simply change the "WallThickness" and/or "FloorThickness" to the desired value and rebuild or refresh the part file.
-This can also be done with the other variables in PPTequations.txt if wanting to modify the width, height, or depth of the PPT chamber.